ksgh/supermgr/README.rst

 Usage
 -----
-``
+.. highlight:: none
         Start the first "prgmName" not found to be running supermgr --start prgmName

         Start process number 3 and 5 of "prgmName" supermgr --start prgmName 3 5

         Start all "prgmName" processes
         supermgr --start prgmName all

         List all processes
         supermgr --list

         List only running processes
         supermgr --list --running

         List full status for the running processes for "prgmName" supermgr --list prgmName --full --running

     Management interface for supervisorctl

     optional arguments:
       -h, --help            show this help message and exit

     Actions:
       -s START [START ...], --start START [START ...]
                             Start a process by number, the next process not started, or all of them (default: None) -S STOP [STOP ...], --stop STOP [STOP ...]
-                        Stop a process by number, the next process not stopped, or all of them (default: None) --save [SAVE]         Save the current state of each process group and number (default: None) --reload [RELOAD]     Reload the state of each group and process from a saved status (default: None) -l [LIST [LIST ...]], --list [LIST [LIST ...]]
+                            Stop a process by number, the next process not stopped, or all of them (default: None) --save [SAVE]         Save the current state of each process group and number (default: None)
+      --reload [RELOAD]     Reload the state of each group and process from a saved status (default: None)
+      -l [LIST [LIST ...]], --list [LIST [LIST ...]]
                             List all groups and processes.
-Optionally show a specific group (default: None) --monitor-running     Check for any processes not running (default: False)
+Optionally show a specific group (default: None)
+      --monitor-running     Check for any processes not running (default: False)

     List Modifiers:
-  -r, --running         Only show running processes (default: False) -f, --full            Show full status of processes (default: False) ``
+      -r, --running         Only show running processes (default: False) -f, --full            Show full status of processes (default: False)

 When starting or stopping processes, if nothing is provided as a process number the next process number in the group's sequence not found in the desired state will be acted upon.